vcato/practical_tdd/README.md

 ## What TDD Actually Gives You

-Before abandoning test-first, it's worth understanding what you'd lose:
+Before abandoning TDD, it's worth understanding what you'd lose:

 - **Thorough regression safety** -- Every line of implementation has a test that would fail without it.
 This is stronger than code coverage, which only tells you a line *executed*.
 You can have 100% coverage and still delete a line without any test failing.
 With TDD, if it matters, removing it will cause a test to break.
 - **Forced precision** -- Writing the test first forces you to define "correct" before you code.
 You can't hand-wave; you have to commit to specific inputs and outputs.